laravel/spark-next-docs/1.x/spark-paddle/configuration.md

 As we previously discussed, Spark allows you to define the types of billable models that your application will be managing.
 These billable models are defined within the `billables` array of your application's `config/spark.php` configuration file:

 Each billable configuration within the `billables` array contains a `plans` array.
-Within this array you may configure each of the billing plans offered by your application to that particular billable type. **The `monthly_id` and `yearly_id` identifiers should correspond to the plan identifiers configured within your Paddle account dashboard:**
+Within this array you may configure each of the billing plans offered by your application to that particular billable type. **The `monthly_id` and `yearly_id` identifiers should correspond to the plan identifiers associated with the subscription plan within your Paddle account dashboard:**

 ```php
 use App\Models\User;